FDDTheLucario/nebula_tv_downloader-media_api/README.md

 If you can find infinite money glitch, you can just download every video on Nebula.
 But if you can't, you can still download all videos from a channel you like. \
 Also, having a local copy of online-videos on a streaming service is a good idea, in case the service goes down.
 ## How to Use

 1. In the cloned repository, in the `config/` directory copy example config (`config.example.ini`) to the `config.ini`, define certain values in the `config.ini` file (only `USER_API_TOKEN` is required).
-2. Install necessary dependencies for Python from the `requirements.txt`.
+2. Install necessary dependencies using the provided Pipfile.
 3. Run `main.py` (from the root of the repository).

 ### Getting Nebula API Token